-Self-employed persons and undertakings who demonstrate a substantial reduction in their activities in March and April will receive a compensation of € 2,500.
-The application platform for this compensation is not yet available.
+Self-employed persons and undertakings who demonstrate a substantial reduction in their activities and who benefitted from the bridging credit in March and April will receive a compensation of € 2,500.
+Applications for this compensation could be made between 1 and 30 June 2020.

 More information in French about the measures can be found here.